 Additionally, we require a writing sample and a 500 word statement of purpose.
 The personal statement should address the following questions: “Why is a degree in [Southern Studies/Documentary Expression] from the Center for the Study of Southern Culture at the University of Mississippi the best next move for you?
 How will this degree program help you to achieve your personal and professional goals?
 What specifically appeals to you about the program?”

 You may either upload these materials through the Graduate School website or send the hard copy directly to the Southern Studies Graduate Program, Center for the Study of Southern Culture, University of Mississippi, P.O.
 Box 1848, University, MS 38677.
 Also, two confidential letters of recommendation should come directly from the recommenders, either uploaded to the website or sent in hard copy.
 All materials must be postmarked by February 1.
 The M.A. program no longer requires GRE scores.

 The deadline for applying to the Graduate Program in Southern Studies is February 1.
 We will waive the application fee for all prospective students who apply by the preferred deadline.
 To apply, you must first initiate an application through the Graduate School website.
+Complete this form to receive the latest updates on UM Grad School news, application requirements, campus tours, event registration, and more.
 The M.F.A does not require GRE scores, but does require students to already have an M.A. degree in the humanities, social science, or journalism.

 Dr. Catarina Passidomo is the Graduate Studies Advisor.